puppetlabs/puppetlabs-dsc_lite/README.md

 ## Usage

 The generic `dsc` type is a streamlined and minimal representation of a DSC Resource declaration in Puppet syntax.
-You can use a DSC Resource by supplying the same properties you would set in a DSC Configuration script inside the `dsc_resource_properties` parameter.
-For most use cases the `dsc_resource_properties` parameter accepts the same structure as the PowerShell syntax, with the substitution of Puppet syntax for arrays, hashes and other data structures.
+You can use a DSC Resource by supplying the same properties you would set in a DSC Configuration script inside the `properties` parameter.
+For most use cases the `properties` parameter accepts the same structure as the PowerShell syntax, with the substitution of Puppet syntax for arrays, hashes and other data structures.

 So a DSC resource specified in PowerShell...